 Issa Touma has been active in Syria’s art scene for a long time.
-He started working with the Aleppo International Photo Festival 15 years ago and holds the position as director to this day.
+He started working with the Aleppo International Photo Festival 15 years ago and still holds the position as director.

 Issa no longer has a house of his own, the result of nine days of heavy fighting that erupted on his doorstep, but the man behind Aleppo’s minor art revolution shows no sign of wanting to revenge those that forced him to move back to his parents.

 ”I don’t believe the artist should choose side, he should stay with the country.
-Otherwise he will loose the war anyhow,” he tells Your Middle East in an interview over Skype.
+Otherwise he will loose the war anyhow,” he says in an interview over Skype.
 “I chose from the beginning to be an artist with the people.
 Whatever his political view I don’t care.”

 Those are courageous words from someone who has seemingly lost everything.
 But talking to Issa makes me understand that this is not so; in fact, there is lots for him to do in Syria.
 During parts of our conversation he almost sounds like a missionary on route to rescue his followers from disillusionment and psychological despair.